 All staff and volunteers are required to undergo a Police Check and a Working with Children Check.
-The Working with Children Check needs to be renewed every five years.
-Any costs associated with obtaining these checks for staff and volunteers will be covered by SPCSIC.
+The Working with Children Check must be linked to SPCS and needs to be renewed every five years.
+Any costs associated with obtaining these checks for staff and volunteers will be covered by SPCS.